-- 1. Check the desired members in a grid. - Click \( \sum \) on the title bar at the top of the widget. - If a drop-down appears, select Drill into Checked Rows.
+- 1. Check the desired members (see page 61) in a grid. - Click \(\sqrt{2} \) on the title bar at the top of the widget. - If a drop-down appears, select Drill into Checked Rows.

 When you drill, the By becomes what was previously the 2nd By.
 You may be able to change the By and/or downlevel order as you drill to follow a flexible drill path.